-- Require, upon application, the adjudicating court or courts to locate any court records or documents necessary to conduct a hearing under this section of the act. - Delete a provision requiring a fee of \$25 to be submitted with the application for a set aside.
-(Currently, the fee must be used by the Department of State Police (MSP) to defray the expenses incurred in processing the application.) - If the attorney general or prosecuting attorney wishes to contest an application, require the attorney general or prosecuting attorney to do so no later than 35 days after service of the application.
+- the applicant seeks to set aside, or one years following completion of any term of detention for that adjudication, or when the person becomes 18 years of age, whichever occurs later.) - Require, upon application, the adjudicating court or courts to locate any court records or documents necessary to conduct a hearing under this section of the act. - Delete a provision requiring a fee of \$25 to be submitted with the application for a set aside.
+(Currently, the fee is required to be used by the Department of State Police (MSP) to defray the expenses incurred in processing the application.) - If the attorney general or prosecuting attorney wishes to contest an application, require the attorney general or prosecuting attorney to do so no later than 35 days after service of the application.